 The federally approved Florida Coastal Management Program (FCMP) coordinates a number of coastal management activities with DEP programs, state agencies, water management districts and local governments that have responsibilities for managing coastal resources.
 The FCMP has two fundamental goals: protecting coastal resources and helping Floridians maintain vital communities.
 FCMP activities are implemented through program support projects, special initiatives, grant programs and coordinated reviews of federal activities for consistency with the statutory authorities in the FCMP.

-The FCMP Support Unit in the Florida Coastal Office conducts a number of projects and activities that maintain the legal framework of the FCMP and carries out special projects and initiatives, many of which are required or encouraged by state and federal law.
+The FCMP Support Unit in the Office of Resilience and Coastal Protection conducts a number of projects and activities that maintain the legal framework of the FCMP and carries out special projects and initiatives, many of which are required or encouraged by state and federal law.
 Activities are conducted in partnership with the National Oceanic and Atmospheric Administration and state and federal agencies.

 Under Section 307 of the federal Coastal Zone Management Act, certain federal activities affecting Florida's coastal resources are subject to review for consistency with the 24 Florida statutes that comprise the Florida Coastal Management Program.
 The Florida Coastal Management Program oversees the implementation of federal consistency requirements through the following processes: